Aeurias/NadeshikoSlimeVR/README.md

 Basic steps of assembly for the extension trackers:

-- [ ] Solder on a 0603 100nf capacitor to the PCB.
+- [ ] Solder on a 0603 100nf capacitor to the extension PCB.
 - [ ] Then the ZH 1.5mm 5 Pin connector for communication with main tracker.
-- [ ] Solder a BMI/BNO08X module to the PCB.
+- [ ] Solder a BMI/BNO08X module flush to the extension PCB.

 <br>